 Example of Brand that uses Big Data Analytics for Risk Management

 UOB bank from Singapore is an example of a brand that uses big data to drive risk management.
 Being a financial institution, there is huge potential for incurring losses if risk management is not well thought of.
 UOB bank recently tested a risk management system that is based on big data.
 The big data risk management system enables the bank to reduce the calculation time of the value at risk.
 Initially, it took about 18 hours, but with the risk management system that uses big data, it only takes a few minutes.
-Through this initiative, the bank will possibly be able to carry out real-time risk analysis in the near future (Andreas, 2014).
+Through this initiative, the bank will possibly be able to carry out real-time risk analysis in the near future.

 #4 Big Data Analytics As a Driver of Innovations and Product Development

 Another huge advantage of big data is the ability to help companies innovate and redevelop their products.
-Basically, the big data has become an avenue for creating additional revenue streams through enabling innovations and product improvement.
-Organizations begin by correcting as much data as would be technically possible before designing new product lines and re-designing the existing products.
+Basically, big data has become an avenue for creating additional revenue streams through enabling innovations and product improvement.
+Organizations begin by correcting as much data as would be technically possible before designing new product lines and redesigning the existing products.